clairedavid/ml_in_hep/_sources/week1/warmup_1D_linRegGD.md

 ```{glue:figure} plot_linReg_50pts_line
 :name: "plot_linReg_50pts_line"
 ```
 How to picture this in the $\theta$ parameter space?
 For this, contour and 3D plot are handy.
-Below, the new parameters' (red points) are 'falling' towards the minimum of the cost function:
+Below, the new parameters'trajectory (red points) are "descending" towards the minimum of the cost function:

 ```{glue:figure} plot_linReg_3D
 :name: "plot_linReg_3D"